tytydraco/yessleep/out/I_found_a_letter_inviting_my_son_to_a_school_for_the_magically_gifted.md

-"Jesus H. Christ, I am going to murder that boy."
+"I'm going to murder that boy."
 I tutted, surveying the absolute bombsite that was my son's bedroom.

 Sheets dangled from the single bed in a messy knot and toys covered the floor in a layer so thick that it was impossible to tell there was a carpet underneath.
 I sighed, grabbed a trash bag, a duster, and my portable speaker, and got to work.